Cars · Resale guide

 Disadvantages — Why You Might Skip the Maruti Suzuki WagonR in 2026

-Highway Stability at Speed: The WagonR’s lightweight build and tall design can make it feel a bit unsettled at higher speeds, especially above 90-100 kmph or when encountering crosswinds.
-If your primary use involves frequent highway travel, you might find it less confidence-inspiring than a car with a lower center of gravity.
+Highway Stability Concerns: While excellent in the city, the WagonR’s tall boy design and relatively light build can make it feel a bit unsettled at higher speeds, especially on highways or during crosswinds.
+If your primary use involves frequent long-distance travel at 100+ kmph, you might find its stability less confidence-inspiring.

 Factors That Affect Maruti Suzuki WagonR Resale Value